-The Family Counseling Program offers free short-term counseling, crisis intervention and consultation.
-Individual, family, and group counseling services are available.
+The Family Counseling Program is comprised of licensed therapists who offer free short-term counseling, crisis intervention and consultation.
+Individual and family, and group counseling services are available.
 Any family that resides in Broward County and has a school-aged child enrolled in school is eligible to receive services.
 The program is designed to intervene during elementary, middle, and high school years with students considered "at risk" academically, behaviorally and/or socially to prevent future dysfunction such as alcohol and drug abuse, school dropout and delinguency.
-Problems addressed include school-related issues, minor substance abuse, mild depression, family communication problems, adjustment reactions to significant family changes, and interpersonal difficulties.
+Problems addressed include school-related issues, trauma related issues, minor substance abuse, mild depression, anxiety, family communication problems, adjustment reactions to significant family changes, and interpersonal difficulties, to name a few.
 Each counseling center maintains a schedule that provides both day and evening office hours.
 To request counseling services, call 754-321-1590.
 For more information, visit browardschools.com/student-services.